Mathilde is the project manager in charge of delivering the €5.5 million ALG-AD project.

 You can find out more about Fleuriane by visiting her LinkedIn profile https://www.linkedin.com/in/fleuriane-fernandes-4690b96a

-Catharine is in charge of communication for the ALG-AD project and supports Mathilde with managing delivery of the project.
+Catharine is in charge of communication for the ALG-AD project and supports Mathilde with managing the delivery of the project.

-Catharine is currently on her third career.
+Catharine is currently in her third career.
 She started out as a journalist in 1994, first as a trainee reporter on the Llanelli Star newspaper and later spending over a decade as a broadcast journalist working for ITV Wales.

 A change of career in 2010 saw her take up a post as communications officer for Dyfed Powys Police.
 In 2010 she left the force to take up an opportunity to work on another EU funded project, EnAlgae, becoming publicity officer for the project from 2014 until the project ended in December 2015.

-Following this, Catharine worked on her project management skills, studying for her APMP qualification and APMG change management qualification while working on improving the student experience within the University's the Planning and Strategic Projects Unit.
+Following this, Catharine worked on her project management skills, studying for her APMP qualification and APMG change management qualification while working on improving the student experience within the University's Planning and Strategic Projects Unit.